picimako/intellij-inspections/article/28-Context-dependent-filters/28-Context-dependent-filters.md

 it determines whether we are talking about declaration or initialization.

 The allowed min and max counts are also displayed as a watermark in the field when you clear the field.
-The field border also turns red, highlighting an error that the set value is incorrect, e.g. a negative number or a number greater than the allowed max value.
+The field border also turns red, highlighting an error that the set value is incorrect, e.g. a negative number, or a number greater than the allowed max value.

 There are also default values assigned to the variable/node.
 If the default ones are set the Count filter is removed from the list of filters.

 ### Count filter defaults
 I'm going to list the default values and whether it is possible to add a Count filter, for a couple of the probably more commonly used nodes, below.

-In general the default min and max value seems to be 1-1 (I didn't try every possible option).
+In general the default min and max values seem to be *1-1* (I didn't try every possible option).
 The allowed values however can differ.
 The list below either states that no Count filter is available, or what the min and max values are.

 - **class:** no Count filter